Saving for College with a 529 Plan

 Matt Hylland, founder and financial planner at Hylland Capital Management in North Liberty, Iowa, says some families prefer 529 savings plans because they are able to save in small increments, unlike prepaid plans which typically require larger monthly installments.

 "Savings plans also have the opportunity to generate higher returns so you will ultimately need to save less to pay for college," he says, compared to prepaid plans.
 "However, there is more risk in 529 savings plans if they are not invested wisely.
 If your account is heavily allocated to stocks and the stock market drops, you will likely lose some of your savings."

 In that case, your 529 savings plan may not have enough assets to cover all of your child's higher education expenses, and you will have to cover the gaps.
-Some options include choosing a less expensive school, applying for financial aid and borrowing student loans.
+Some options to close the gap include choosing a less expensive school, applying for financial aid and borrowing student loans.

 The IRS does not specify a dollar amount for annual contribution limits to 529 plans.
 However, because 529 plan contributions are considered gifts for tax purposes, large contributions to a 529 plan can trigger a requirement to file a gift tax return.

-For 2017, gifts totaling up to $14,000 per individual qualify for the annual gift tax exclusion.
-This means parents can contribute up to $28,000 per year, per child without gift tax consequences.
-However, the $14,000 limit also includes non-529 gifts, so any cash or property gifts must be counted in the total.
+For 2018, gifts totaling up to $15,000 per individual donor per beneficiary qualify for the annual gift tax exclusion.
+This means two parents can contribute up to $30,000 per year, per child without gift tax consequences.
+However, the $15,000 limit also includes non-529 gifts, so any cash or property gifts must be counted in the total.